shaielc/jupyter-utility-widgets/README.md

 ## Widgets

 1. Index Selector

-    A simple combination of widgets that help exploring a list of options. see `examples/index_selector.ipynb`
+    A simple combination of widgets that helps in exploring a list of options. see `examples/index_selector.ipynb`